DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 - Brief: Excellent work with that film trilogy, the studio loved it.
 Now we need you to write up 5-issue, at 4-line each, limited run comic book series for a well-known comics publisher.
 They're a powerhouse in their industry and definitely someone we want to please.
 Or else these rabid nerds will have our heads (they've tried before).
 This time we'll have you learn how to divinate narratives using Tarot cards.
 It's what we're known for after all.
 The Other Creative Consultant Intern will help you out with that.
 Best of luck!
 If you succeed we'll bump you up to being an official Content Consultant.
 Not because our workforce keeps burning out and leaving, haha who told you that?
 Seriously, who.
 - Liason: The Other Creative Consultant Intern
 - Time limit: 5 min real time or 1 in-game work session
-- Line-word limit: Up to 15 words/line, 300 words total
+- Word limit: Up to 15 words/line, 300 words total
 - Promotion: Content Consultant Intern to Content Consultant
   - Perks:
     - Junior standing.
 During the next level only.
 After time's up you can take out up to any 3 words you wrote for the entire assignment.